Lynnesbian/OldFediBooks/MANUAL.md

  - Check for new posts every [60 mins]: How frequently your bot should download and learn from new posts from the provided account(s).
  - Create a new post every [30 mins]: How frequently your bot should post.
  - Reply service: If enabled, your bot will reply when mentioned.
  - CW for created posts: You can provide a content warning here, for example "Bot post" or "Markov post".
+If you don't want a content warning, leave the box blank.

 #### Attribution (Important)
 Under the terms of the GNU Affero General Public License version 3.0, you are required to provide attribution.
-The simplest way to do this is to link to [FediBooks' GitHub repository](https://github.com/Lynnesbian/FediBooks), but you can do anything you'd like as long as you provide
+The simplest way to do this is to link to [FediBooks' GitHub repository](https://github.com/Lynnesbian/FediBooks), but you can do anything you'd like as long as you provide the following:
  1. A copy of, or a link to, the source code
  2. Acknowledgement of the author (Lynnesbian)